Covariance Estimation under Missing Observations and $L_4-L_2$ Moment Equivalence: Oracle Estimator

 Moreover, for any $a > 0$,

-\end{lemma} For completeness, we include a proof at the end of this section.
-Now we start with the facts that are specifically derived for the missing observation case.
-The next result is crucial to get the right dependence on $p$, we also postpone the proof to the end of this section. \begin{lemma} Let $Y$ as above.
+\end{lemma} This result has been previously used in \cite{catoni2007pacbayes,zhivotovskiy2021dimension,abdalla2022}.
+For the sake of completeness, we include a proof at the end of this section.
+Now we start with the facts specifically derived for the missing observation case.
+The next result is crucial to establish the right dependence on $p$.
+The proof is deferred to the end of this section. \begin{lemma} Let $Y$ as above.
 For every $v\in S^{d-1}$, we have

 and